kimjh069/generative-MVI/README.md

 ## 3) Anti-specificity Loss
 <img src="./data/Anti-specificity loss.gif"></img><br/>
-The source code for the anti-specificity loss will be also available.
+The source code for the anti-specificity loss will be also available in 'Loss.py'.